 Becket Keys School remote education provision: information for parents

-This information is intended to provide clarity and transparency to students and parents or carers about what to expect from remote education when we are in a period of local or national restrictions which require students to remain at home.
+This information is intended to provide clarity and transparency to students and parents or carers about what to expect from remote education (for example when we are in a period of local or national restrictions, industrial action or extreme weather which require students to remain at home).